hybridgroup/gopherconeu-2024/robot/mip/README.md

 go run ./step4/ [MAC address or Bluetooth ID]
 ```

+Now you should have the basics for moving MiP around.
+Try modifying the `performActions()` function to combine movement and LEDs however you like.

 ### step5

-Now it is time for free driving, controlled by you, the human pilot.
+Now it is time for free driving controlled by you, the human pilot.
 Plug in the DS3 controller to your computer.
 The controls are as follows:

 * Triangle    - Standup
 * Right stick - direction and speed

 IMPORTANT NOTE: you must press the "P3" button when your program first runs for the "clone" DS3 joysticks we are using to fully turn on.

+## What now?

+Try adding some new features to the https://github.com/hybridgroup/tinygo-mip repo.
+There are a number of interesting unimplemented API functions to explore!

 ## License